 - Six designated social and cultural analysis electives, four of which must be taught by SCA faculty.

-- Internship Fieldwork and Internship Seminar (SCA-UA 40/SCA-UA 42) are no longer required but highly recommended and together can count as an elective; one language course can count as an elective if taught by SCA faculty.
+- SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective; one language course can count as an elective if taught by SCA faculty.

 One research course:

 - Advanced Research Seminar (SCA-UA 90)

 Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Social and Cultural Analysis.
-Students must take one of the following introductory courses: Social and Cultural Analysis 101 (SCA-UA 101) or Concepts in Social and Cultural Analysis (SCA-UA 1), plus four designated Social and Cultural Analysis electives, two of which must be taught by SCA faculty.
+Students must take the following introductory course: Social and Cultural Analysis 101 (SCA-UA 101), plus four designated Social and Cultural Analysis electives, which must be taught by SCA faculty.
 One language course can count as an elective if taught by SCA faculty.

 Language and Linguistic Competency

 The type of rigorous intercultural study promoted within the Department of Social and Cultural Analysis requires students to recognize the complex modes of communication at work both within and across different social groups.
 The department therefore strongly encourages its students to develop advanced skills in language and linguistics by any of the following means: taking elective courses in sociolinguistics; studying a language other than English beyond the minimum level required by the College of Arts and Science (especially one germane to the department's fields of study); pursuing community-based internship fieldwork necessitating the development and use of specific language skills; or undertaking study or research abroad in contexts entailing the exercise of key language or linguistic capabilities.

 Majors who have completed 48 points of graded work in CAS and have a 3.65 GPA or higher (both overall and in the major) are encouraged to register for Senior Honors Seminar (SCA-UA 92) in the fall semester of their senior year.
 Upon successful completion of the seminar requirements, students will be eligible to register for Senior Honors Thesis (SCA-UA 93) in the spring.
 Information about the honors program can be found at sca.as.nyu.edu/object/sca.related.honors.